RaphHaddad/blog/content/post/migrations-dacpacs.md

 Migrations definitely provide an easy development experience.
 Easy, does not necessarily mean better though and there are problems associated with the development experience using migrations.
 Code is read a lot more than it is written, and the underlying structure of a database is better understood using SQL Projects than they are using migrations.

-For example, if you've chosen a migration approach and a field is introduced into a previously created table, you will be reading two separate migrations in isolation to each other, however, using SQL Projects everything is declared as `CREATE` statements so you will read the definition of the table from one file.
+For example, if you've chosen a migration approach and a field is introduced into a previously created table, you will be reading two separate migrations in isolation to each other, however, using SQL Projects, everything is declared as `CREATE` statements so you will read the definition of the table from one file.

 Initially, I though the development experience of using migrations was better because it was simpler.
 After several months of using SQL Projects though, I would say that __DACPACs__ win on this criteria.